rancher-sandbox/rancher-desktop/docs/development/obs.md

 ### How to find the output of a local build

-When you build locally, the output of the build will go to a very obscure directory.
+When you build locally, it is not always obvious where the output of the build has been saved.
 To find the location of your build output, look at the text that the build has printed at the screen.
 At the end of it there should be a path;
 this is where you can find your built package.